-- 2. Inc. Breakaway.
-Send in Application for approval to BKWY Director.
-Ran within the Breakaway event.
-Sr. Breakaway Roping.
+- 1. Sr. Breakaway Roping.
 Qualifications: Male or Female 50 years of age & over.
 DOB as of Oct.
 2017.
 This event will be separate from Breakaway with a separate payout.
-Follow all other Breakaway rules. - 3.
+Follow all other Breakaway rules. - 2.
 Jr. Bull Riding Optional event/ optional added money offered to our rodeo committees.
 Qualifications: Ages 13-15 with parent/guardian signature to compete.
 Prize line may be offered at Finals depending on participation.
-Board approval of prize line. - 4.
-Mixed Team Roping Optional added money for rodeo committees, mandatory event.
-Qualifications: One end must be female or 14 years old and younger boy.
-DOB as of 1-1-17.
-Follow Open Team Roping payout and rules with the exception of additional added money from secondary team roping events.
+Board approval of prize line.